All Saints' Church, Dunedin

 All Saints' Church is a heritage-listed Anglican church located in Dunedin, New Zealand.
 Established in 1865, the church is part of the Dunedin North parish in the Diocese of Dunedin.

 The church building has a Category I listing with the New Zealand Historic Places Trust.

 Parish

-The parish comprises the former parish of All Saints and the former parish of St. Martin's North East Valley.
-The parish boundaries include North East Valley, Pine Hill, North Dunedin, Ravensbourne and Leith Valley.
+The parish lies within the takiwā/territory of Kāti Huirapa ki Puketeraki of Karitane, of the Kai Tahu tribe.
+The parish is made up of the former parish of All Saints and the former parish of St. Martin's North East Valley.
+The parish area includes North East Valley, Pine Hill, North Dunedin, Ravensbourne and Leith Valley.

 Church building

 The building is the oldest church still used as a place of worship in Dunedin.
 All Saints' Church is the chapel of Selwyn College, Otago.
 The college was built around the church and the college and parish have a close relationship.
 Selwyn College was built as an Anglican theological college in 1893, from the beginning it also housed non-theological students from the university.
 All Saints' is located close to the University of Otago.